CaliOpen/caliopen.github.io/index.md

 instructions](https://github.com/CaliOpen/caliopen-dev#caliopen-development-environment-and-toolbelt)
 for further informations.

+The first time you run `start` comand it will build all the containers from scratch, it can be a bit long.
+Afterward you will be able to load some fixtures.

+{% highlight bash %}
+# Start caliopen containers
+./bin/start

+# load a fake user
+./bin/load-fixtures
+{% endhighlight %}

+The server is now up on your machine on http://localhost:4000/.
+You will be able to connect with `julien.muetton@gandi.net` and `123456`.

-### Run
+### Tips

-By default the start command run CaliOpen in development environment.
+By default the `start` command run CaliOpen in development environment.
 The staging environment can be launched with the following command:

 {% highlight bash %}
 # Start or restart in staging environment